easytarget/SBCEye/VENV.md

 - `git pull`
 - stop the service
 - start the service

-Pip packages should not need upgrading if everything is working properly, but I'll investigate pip freeze and how to do this properly in teh future as it becomes necessary.
+Pip packages should not need upgrading any time soon if everything is working properly, but I'll investigate pip freeze and how to do this properly in the future as it becomes necessary.